-Read this post to know more about the signs of growth spurts, estimated height, and causes of short stature of a toddler.
+Read on to learn more about the signs of toddler growth spurts, ways to estimate height, and reasons for short stature.

 When Do Toddlers Grow?

 A child grows in phases, and it is not a continuous process.
 You may observe a sudden increase in growth and then a stable phase.
 A toddler’s growth timeline may include the following stages (2).